DubyaDude/WindowsMediaController/README.md

 ![Windows 10 Media Interface](https://raw.githubusercontent.com/DubyaDude/WindowsMediaController/master/docs/images/Win10.png)

 This allows for a better understanding and control of the Media Sessions and can have many different applications.
 Some features include:
-- Control playback on individual Media Sessions (Spotify, Chrome etc)
+- Control playback on individual Media Sessions (Spotify, Chrome, etc)
-- Get media information of currently playing (Song, Author, Thumbnail etc)
+- Get media information of currently playing (Song, Author, Thumbnail, etc)

 ## Requirements
 - Windows 10 (Build 17763+) or Windows 11